 Distribution Grid Integration Unit Cost Database

 NREL's Distribution Grid Integration Unit Cost Database contains unit cost information for different components that may be used to integrate distributed solar photovoltaics (PV) onto distribution systems.
 The database is focused on hardware and software costs, and contains more than 335 data points from a variety of utilities, PV developers, technology vendors, and published research reports.

 The goal of the database is to provide a useful, curated, and transparent source of information for assessing distribution grid integration costs associated with PV.
-It includes information from the California utility unit cost guides on traditional system upgrades that could be used to mitigate any impacts, as well as additional information on costs associated with advanced solutions including distributed energy management systems, communications infrastructure, and energy storage.
+It includes information on traditional system upgrades that could be used to mitigate any impacts, as well as additional information on costs associated with advanced solutions including distributed energy management systems, communications infrastructure, and energy storage.

 Examples of ways this database could be used by different parties include: